eagleEggs/blockyPet/README.md

 ### What to expect

- - It's pretty crude, but the block will spawn in front of you and follow you around
+ - Blocky will spawn in front of you and follow you around
+ - Blocky gets hungry throughout your adventure
+ - Blocky is your best friend!

 ### Requirements